 d.
 1910s – Communists rule by violence in Russia

-e 1930s – Americans represent half of the attendees at the Comintern
+e 1930s – Americans represent about half of the attendees at the Comintern

 g.
-1960s – African students attending American universities return home, grounded in Marxist theory.
-Lure of the benign and compassionate features of the philosophy finds strong approval among a significant number of Catholic clergy in Central and South America.
+1960s – African students attending American universities returned home, grounded in Marxist theory.
+Lure of the benign and compassionate features of the philosophy found strong approval among a significant number of Catholic clergy in Central and South America.

 h.
-1990s – Presence and acceptance of Marxist university professors becomes so well known that a future president of the US freely records his desire for their association.
+1980s – The presence and acceptance of Marxist university professors became so well known that a future president of the US freely published his desire for their association.

-368. Considering this background, Americans really need to know the specifics of the threat to their country.
+368. Considering this background, Americans really need to understand the specifics of the threat to their country.